madison-hively/Assignment-4-Module-4/README.md

 uber-raw-data-sep14.csv.zip

-Data-Analysis-R-Project-Uber-Pickup-Rides is the R markdown word document file for this project.
+Data-Analysis-R-Project-Uber-Pickup-Rides is the R markdown word document file that contians the accompanying code and data visualizations used for this project.